Emulator Issues #5620

 Personally, I still think it should be removed, even more so if just process affinity is needed/wanted.

-Updated by parlane over 11 years ago
+Updated by parlane almost 12 years ago

 It turns out that I have a CPU capable of turbo boost.